RetroDECK/ES-DE/CONTRIBUTING.md

 #### v2.2

-* Animated menu elements like switches and tick boxes
-* Simple file browsing component
+* Theme downloader
 * Scrollbar component for the gamelist view which can be used by the themes
+* Reorganize the menus, possibly adding basic/advanced modes
 * Background music
 * Proper audio mixer
 * Checksum support for the scraper for exact searches and for determining when to overwrite files